ernierasta/pnp-howto/README.md

 If you want to quickstart your files do following:

 - download and install Inkscape,
-- prepare your components (as a vector or raster graphics) to separate files (for cards poker size, mini-poker),
+- prepare your components (as a vector or raster graphics) in Inkscape,
 - choose which layouts you will provide, usually duplex layout and gutter fold layout,
 - look at [Practical tutorials](#practical-tutorials) - WIP there will be more ;-).